Teo-KJ/Account-Login-Webapp-with-Struts/README.md

 - Rename helloworld directories to suitable name
 - Shift success and error jsp files into model instead
 - CSS for login, success and error pages
+- .war file for Servlet container in Tomcat (required?)

 ## Run locally